 - The best audio interfaces for production and music-making

-While there are speakers on this cheap studio monitors list that will double up for gaming, multimedia and streaming audio, if you're after purely studio reference monitors we’d point you directly towards the IK Multimedia iLoud Micro or the M Audio BX5 D3 sets.
+While there are cheap studio monitors on this list that will double up for gaming, multimedia and streaming audio, if you're after purely studio reference monitors we’d comfortably point you towards the IK Multimedia iLoud Micro or the M Audio BX5 D3 pairs.

-If you require something with a bit more versatility, the JBL One Series 104s are great budget speakers in their own right.
-They don’t take up loads of space and would happily pull double duty for gaming or watching films.
+If you require something that delivers more in the way of versatility, the JBL One Series 104s are great budget speakers in their own right.
+They don’t take up loads of space on your studio desk and would happily pull double duty for gaming or watching films if you needed them to.